 An original and nine (9) paper copies of the Petition and supporting documents will be delivered in addition to this electronic version, which has been sent to the individuals listed below.

-Please let me know if you have any questions in regard to this submission.
+Please let me know if you have any questions regarding this submission.
 Thank you for your consideration.